valhalla/valhalla-docs/optimized/api-reference.md

 ### Location parameters

 A location must include a latitude and longitude in decimal degrees.
 The coordinates can come from many input sources, such as a GPS location, a point or a click on a map, a geocoding service, and so on.
+External search services, such as [Mapzen Search](https://mapzen.com/products/search/geocoding) can be used to find places and geocode addresses, whose coordinates can be used as input to the service.

 | Location parameters | Description |
 | :--------- | :----------- |